fake-name/UniversalArchiveInterface/README.md

 project, that I decided was sufficently generally useful on it's own to warrant separate packaging.

+Additional dependencies:
+`python-magic` - For determining file-types.

 API
 ---

 Currently, the API is very simple, and only supports reading archive contents:
+This will *probably* not change, due to the legal difficulties involved in modifying `*.rar` files (the `.rar` file format is proprietary, and anything other then decompressing them arguably requires a WinRar license.
+The decompression code has been freely released.).

 ```
 >>> import UniversalArchiveInterface as uar